extropium/leaflet_ionic/sql-for-data-science-1-master/week-3/README.md

 - there is no limit to the number of tables one can join
 - the more joins, the higher the impact on performance
-- all the tables should first be listed, and only then should conditions be
+- all the tables should first be listed, and only then should conditions be defined

+### Qualifying and aliasing

+To make it clear which tables and columns we're working with, we c